The Government Chatbot Becomes the Front Desk

 Fifth, correction should be public where the error was public.
 If a chatbot has been giving bad guidance on a recurring topic, quiet patching is not enough.
 Agencies should publish known-error notices, update relevant pages, and notify affected users when feasible.

 Sixth, procurement should require auditability.
-Agencies using vendors or hosted models need contractual access to logs, model-change notices, evaluation reports, data-handling terms, incident support, and exit paths.
+Agencies using vendors or hosted models need contractual access to logs, model-change notices, evaluation reports, data-handling terms, security evidence, incident support, and exit paths.
 A state cannot make public accountability depend on a vendor's private dashboard.

-Seventh, success metrics should include prevented harm.
+Eighth, success metrics should include prevented harm.
 Satisfaction, deflection, and time saved are not enough.
 A public chatbot should be measured by groundedness, escalation quality, correction speed, accessibility, differential performance across language and disability contexts, and the number of risky answers it refused to invent.

 The government chatbot is a small interface with a large civilizational meaning: the state is beginning to speak in generated language.